BNP Paribas Logo

 BNP Paribas Logo 2009-present

 In 2009, designers redesigned the image to make it three-dimensional.
 Volume comes from a light linear gradient at the top of the square and dark boxes around the edges.
-The 3D effect was the only change in the BNP Paribas logo design because the lettering remained intact.
+The 3D effect was the only change to the BNP Paribas logo design, as the lettering remained intact.

 The stars move upward in a dynamic trajectory and become abstract birds.
 The five-pointed geometric shapes lined up in a circle symbolize the European Union flag.
-The stars also serve as a guide because their position in the sky gives travelers the right path.
+The stars also serve as guides, as their positions in the sky help travelers find the right path.
 And the birds they transform into indicate BNP Paribas employees’ willingness to accompany clients in any endeavors.

 Font and Colors